 - 1) These bylaws may be amended by secret vote of the members of the department provided that the proposed change has been circulated in writing at least one week prior to the voting.
 Two thirds of the members of the department (as opposed to two-thirds voting) must approve the proposed change.
-In order to facilitate this process and accommodate the quantity and rate of expected changes, the Chair may request a review and a vote without convening a department meeting.
-If, however, faculty members wish to discuss proposed changes, they may request that the Chair postpone the vote until adequate discussion has taken place.
-They may also request that the Chair convene a meeting to discuss proposed changes to the bylaws. - 2) These bylaws are to be provided to all new members of the faculty upon hiring, and are to be placed on the department's website for continued ease of access by all department members. - 3) For the purposes of computing a quorum that may revise the bylaws in I.B.1, "two-thirds of the members of the department" will include all tenured or tenure-track faculty members who are in the department (not simply two-thirds of those present), but shall exclude those individuals on official leave (e.g. parental, unpaid, sick), on sabbatical, or on fellowship.
+In order to facilitate this process and accommodate the quantity and rate of expected changes, the chair may request a review and a vote without convening a department meeting.
+If, however, faculty members wish to discuss proposed changes, they may request that the chair postpone the vote until adequate discussion has taken place.
+They may also request that the chair convene a meeting to discuss proposed changes to the bylaws. - 2) These bylaws are to be provided to all new members of the faculty upon hiring, and are to be placed on the department's website for continued ease of access by all department members. - 3) For the purposes of computing a quorum that may revise the bylaws in I.B.1, "two-thirds of the members of the department" will include all faculty members who are in the department (not simply two-thirds of those present) but shall exclude those individuals on official leave (e.g. parental, unpaid, sick), on sabbatical, or on fellowship.
+However, those members may participate if they wish to do so.